Vera25-O/shoegame/README.md

 #shoegame
--The Shoegame project is an app where a trending shoe is posted and users get to like if they really think its amazing -Users are also able to give their views through the comment section.
+[]The Shoegame project is an app where a trending shoe is posted and users get to like if they really think its amazing Users are also able to give their views through the comment section.
--The whole project is made of html,css and java script.
+The whole project is made of html,css and java script.

 #Installation and use
 -This project can be installed by cloning it into your local environment,